Academic Calendar 2025-2026

 18.1.6.2 - Academic Integrity Lead

 The Academic Integrity Lead (“the AI Lead”), is the Associate Director (Undergraduate Nursing Programs).
-The AI Lead will carry out responsibilities, including providing advice regarding the investigation, process, remedies, and sanctions; reviewing and investigating matters as appropriate; determining remedies and sanctions when appropriate.
+The AI Lead will carry out responsibilities, including providing advice regarding the investigation, process, remedies, and sanctions; reviewing and investigating matters as appropriate; determining sanctions when appropriate.
+The AI Lead may delegate administrative but not decision-making responsibilities.

 The Undergraduate Academic Progress and Graduation Committee (UAPGC) will consider appeals as required (see Academic Regulation 18.4.2).

-18.1.7 - Maintenance, Retention, Release and Destruction of Records
+18.1.7 - Categorization, Maintenance, Retention, Release and Destruction of Records

 The AI Administrator will maintain the records required under these Procedures for the purposes of possible further actions or appeals, the annual report and other uses permitted by University Regulations.

-Records of academic integrity investigations, findings, remedies and sanctions, or appeals may not be retained in any other files maintained by the Instructor.
+Records of academic integrity investigations, or DFAIs and sanctions, or appeals may not be retained in any other files maintained by the Instructor, department, of Faculty/School.

 18.1.8 - Annual Reports